Xiangyang1984/Gcluster/README.md

 #### Step 3: Programs installation
-Additional software dependencies for the pipeline are as follows:
+Additional software dependencies for the Gcluster are as follows:

 * makeblastdb and blastp
 Both of them come from NCBI BLAST+, available at https://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/